RMITLibrary/easy_cite/2022-build/markdown/chicagob.md

 - Page numbers are not required in reference list entrees of newspaper articles.

-Author's Family Name, Given Name.
+{.hanging-indent}Author's Family Name, Given Name.
 Year of publication.
-"Title of Article." *Name of Newspaper*, Date of publication.
+"Title of Article." *Name of Newspaper*, Date of publication. {/.hanging-indent}

 > {.hanging-indent}Carey, Adam.
 2015.
 “Gas wars fire up in Victoria as consumers feel the heat.” *Age* (Melbourne), October 15, 2015. {/.hanging-indent}
 > {.hanging-indent}*New York Times*.
 2002.
 “In Texas, Ad Heats Up Race for Governor.”
 July 30, 2002. {/.hanging-indent}